Annuity rate data updated daily

 In conclusion, whether you choose a fixed annuity or an indexed annuity should align with your personal financial goals, risk tolerance, and retirement plans.
 Both types offer unique features and benefits, with fixed annuities providing guaranteed returns and predictable income, and indexed annuities offering potential for higher returns linked to market performance.
 Understanding the intricacies of each, from their structure and earnings approach to tax implications and withdrawal terms, can guide you in making an informed decision.
 Remember, the journey to financial stability in retirement is not a sprint, but a marathon, and every step, including understanding annuities, brings you closer to the finish line.

-How does an index annuity differ from a fixed annuity?
+How does an indexed annuity differ from a fixed annuity?

-What is the downside of a fixed index annuity?
+What is the main downside of a fixed indexed annuity?